Swim Lessons and Coaching with Video Analysis

 It is an invaluable tool that helps both the coach and swimmer(s) immediately see what they are already doing well and what improvement opportunities there are to work on.
 As terrestrial mammals, our proprioceptive skills are not as well honed in the water as on land, so we may think we are moving our limbs in a certain way, and then the video tells a different story..!

 Whether you are having a 1-2-1 private lesson or are in a small group of up to 4 swimmers, video analysis will be used at the beginning of every session and at key points where the coach feels it is necessary to show you when you have grasped a new movement pattern, or where you still need to work on a particular movement or mini skill.

-Your videos can be sent to you via a link to Dropbox.
-You can then review your TI session and annotated video analysis at home as many times as you like before your next session to remind you what drills to work on or which focal points to practice.
+Your videos and summary notes will be posted on a coaching app which you can download onto your phone/tablet.
+You can then review your swim lesson and annotated video analysis at home as many times as you like before your next session to remind you what and how to practice.
 It is hard to remember everything after the session, so these video clips are an excellent aide-mémoire so you can maximise what you learnt at each session.
 This really helps before going to the pool to practice.
-You will also be sent a written practice summary after each lesson.

 Screenshot from an initial assessment Front Crawl Analysis over-water front view

 Screenshot from an initial assessment Breast Stroke analysis - under-water side view

 If you would like your stroke analysed and are unable to find the time or are too far away for a 1:1 coached pool session, you can send a video to Weightless Swimming.
 As an experienced swim coach, I will conduct an in-depth analysis with voice-over commentary with drawings as appropriate on your videos.
 I will also suggest what areas to work on, and a plan of how to do this.

 You can take the videos with a tablet or phone and/or an underwater camera, such as a GoPro.

 For a full in-depth analysis, the following camera angles are best: